 Both F-711 Bulkheads must have the upper portions trimmed away to allow the elevator pushrod to pass through.
 Trim to the marks on the bulkheads.

 After the usual preparation, rivet the bulkheads and bars together to form the finished F-711 Bulkhead.
-See drawing 21 for rivet call-outs and other assembly details.

 F-712 BULKHEAD